UVI Vintage Vault 2 – Retro Rocket

 Though this is one of the more unique synths in the collection it doesn’t really stand out as being particularly amazing at anything to me other than dirty leads, but then again sometimes all you need is a solid lead, this should be your starting point.

 Of the new instruments in the Vault collection, this is my favourite synth out of the box.
 Sampled from the Akai AX80, a mega-rare and valuable synth these days, the internal factory presets are amazing and clearly show why collectors are willing to shell out serious money for the hardware.
-UVI’s layered processing just bring this instrument to life and delivers for me the best marriage of the two.
-I could not find a preset that sounded average, though in general, the animated arps showcases the instrument well.
+UVI’s layered processing just brings this instrument to life and delivers for me the best marriage of the two.
+I could not find a preset that sounded average, though in general, the animated arps showcase the instrument well.

 In the Studio

-On the most part, the CPU performance was excellent, hoving around 3-6% depending on the patch.
+For the most part, the CPU performance was excellent, hovering around 3-6%, depending on the patch.
 The Apollo chewed a little more sitting around 12% for a single instance, which is not high for a VSTi, but nearly double anything else in the Vault collection.
-Weirdly, I couldn’t get more than 5 instruments running at once in a single Falcon instance without the DSP engine choking, even though the DAW performance meter never went higher than around 30%.
+Weirdly, I couldn’t get more than five standard instruments running at once in a single Falcon instance without the DSP engine choking, even though the DAW performance meter never went higher than around 30%.

-This is a sizable library at 116GB fully installed.
-Good time to consider that new SSD drive, and an expense you’ll want to factor in.
-Though it’s a great value considering the number of instruments you get, at $600 USD it’s still a sizable chunk of cash as well.
-You’d pay over $2500 to buy each individually, but if you’re not going to fully utilize each of the included instruments, you might find just buying the 2 or 3 you really need more economical.
+This is a sizable library at 116GB fully installed, so perhaps a good time to consider that new SSD drive, an expense you’ll want to factor in.
+Though it’s still great value considering the number of instruments you get, at $600 USD it’s still a sizable chunk of cash as well.
+Even though you’d pay over $2500 to buy each individually, if you’re not going to fully utilize each and every one of the included instruments you might find just buying 2 or 3 individual synths to get started with.